Skip to content ↓

 Contact: cme@leeds.gov.uk.
 Tel: 0113 3789686.

-Children who are absent, abscond, or go missing during the school day are vulnerable and at potential risk of abuse, neglect, Child Sexual Exploitation (CSE) or Child Criminal Exploitation (CCE) including involvement in county lines exploitation.
-Academy staff members follow the academy’s procedures for dealing with pupils who are absent/go missing (flow chart of actions can be seen in the appendices), particularly on repeat occasions, to help identify the risk of abuse and neglect including sexual abuse or exploitation and to help prevent the risks of going missing in future.
+Children who are absent, abscond or go missing during the school day are vulnerable and at potential risk of abuse, neglect, CSE or CCE including involvement in county lines.
+Academy staff members must follow the academy’s procedures for dealing with pupils who are absent/go missing, particularly on repeat occasions, to help identify the risk of abuse and neglect including sexual abuse or exploitation and to help prevent the risks of going missing in future.

 1. Links with other Policies